Skip to Main Content

 Is it Okay to Take Serotonin Supplements?

-If you are planning on taking serotonin supplements, you should consult with your doctor first on whether or not it is safe for you.
+While many supplements are safe to use, if you are planning on taking serotonin supplements, you should consult with your doctor first.

-Some supplements that work for certain people may not work for others.
+Some supplements are not regulated, which could put you in danger.
+Other supplements work for certain people but not for others.

 What Herbal Supplements Are Known to Increase Serotonin Levels?